JingdiZhou/QuaRL/README.md

-# QuaRL: quantization of Reinforcement Learning (Stable Baselines3)
+# QoRL: Quantization and optimization of Reinforcement Learning (Stable Baselines3)

-Code for QuaRL, a framework for evaluating the effects of quantization on reinforcement learning policies across different environments, training algorithms and quantization methods.
+Code for QoRL, a framework for evaluating the effects of quantization on reinforcement learning policies across different environments, training algorithms and quantization methods.

 ## Function
 ### Train model from scratch(QAT)